Doerys/Portfolio/3_Projects/Tinykinesis/Tinykinesis.md

 In __Game Design__, it was a challenging project in terms of __adaptations and revisions__ to be made to the concept over the long term, taking into account feedback throughout production.
 I was also able to develop skills in __spreadsheet management, balancing and document creation__.

-In __Gameplay Programming__, I learned a lot about Unreal Engine and became familiar with a __wide range of features and tools__, including Characters and Controllers, Widget Blueprints, Input Actions, Actor Components, Event Dispatchers, Blueprint Interfaces and Animation Blueprints.
+In __Gameplay Programming__, I learned a lot about Unreal Engine and became familiar with a __wide range of features and tools__, including Characters and Controllers, Widget Blueprints, Input Actions, Actor Components, Event Dispatchers, Blueprint Interfaces, Structures, Data Tables, Data Assets and Animation Blueprints.
 I also understood the logic of Behavior Trees and Blackboards, even though I wasn't in charge of AI programming.
 I dabbled a little in Materials and Niagara Systems, to understand the basics, but I wasn't in charge of that either.
 Finally, in terms of thinking about programming, I __developed my programming architecture skills__ a lot.

 ## More About This Projet
 [Itch.io page if you want to test this game!](https://barna-bus.itch.io/tinykinesis)